-If you have been thinking about buying an electric or hybrid car and you have a company then now just might be the time to start your research.
+If you have been thinking about buying an electric or hybrid car and you run or own a company, then now just might be the time to start your research.

-The zero taxable benefit will also apply to hybrid cars emitting no more than 50 grams of CO2 per kilometre with a range using its electric motor of at least 130 miles, but only for cars first registered on or after 6 April 2020.
-For those registered before 6 April 2020 the scale charge will be 2%.
-At the time of writing this blog there appears to be very few qualifying vehicles in the top band but we expect this to change over the coming months as more manufacturers produce hybrid cars with longer battery ranges.
+The zero taxable benefits will also potentially apply to hybrid cars emitting no more than 50 grams of CO2 per kilometre with a range using its electric motor of at least 130 miles for 2020/21.
+At the time of writing this blog, there appear to be no qualifying vehicles in the top band but we expect this to change over the coming months as more manufacturers produce hybrid cars with longer battery ranges.
 There are, however, some lovely hybrids with relatively low benefits in kind.
 For example, the Mercedes-Benz GLE Coupé New GLE 350 de AMG Line Premium Plus 4MATIC 9G-TRONIC (5 seats) has a list price of £67,490 and because of its battery range of 66 miles and emissions of just 23 g/km, the benefit in kind is just 7% for the tax year 2021/22 or £1,890 for a higher rate taxpayer.

-Rather confusingly there will therefore be two different sets of scale charges from 2020/21, one set relating to those registered before 6 April 2020 and a new lower set of rates for those registered on or after 6 April 2020.
+Rather confusingly there are two different sets of scale charges from 2020/21, one set relating to those hybrids registered before 6 April 2020 and a new lower set of rates for those registered on or after 6 April 2020.